 1. Launch the software.
 Click Add Project, enter a name and click OK.

-2. Now, click Add Job for Mailboxes, add a Job Name and then click Next.
+2. Now, click Add Job for Mailboxes, add a Job Name and click Next.
 Add Job for Mailboxes

 3. Now, enter the source details - Exchange Server 2013 account details and validate them; select the desired options and then click Next. enter the source details